area9innovation/flow9/lib/fabric/readme.md

 - Split environment into bool, int, double, string, and flow parts for increased type safety?
 - Potentially add native `getBoundingClientRect` to try to get available to work when embedded Material inside Fabric
 - Figure out the style story
+- Work on the flowschema 2 fabric.
+See innovation/components/flowschema/tests/fabric.flow

 ## Proposal for new flow syntax